Carol Eckert Textiles

-Eckert’s work is exhibited extensively and is included in many public collections, including Denver Art Museum, CO; de Young Museum/Fine Arts Museums of San Francisco, CA; Fuller Craft Museum, Brockton, MA; Museum of Arts and Design, NY; Museum of Fine Arts, Boston, MA; Racine Art Museum, WI; Renwick Gallery, Smithsonian American Art Museum, Washington, D.C.
+Eckert’s work is exhibited extensively and is included in many public collections, including Denver Art Museum, de Young Museum/Fine Arts Museums of San Francisco, Fuller Craft Museum, Brockton, Massachusetts, Museum of Arts and Design, New York, Museum of Fine Arts, Boston, Racine Art Museum, Renwick Gallery, Smithsonian American Art Museum, Washington D.C.

 “My studio shelves are filled with books: art and mythology texts; poetry collections; and natural history chronicles, alongside antique volumes of Aesop’s Fables and reproductions of medieval bestiaries.
 Creation stories, tales of journeys and quests, parables of good and evil, prophecies of transformation — these are the stories that find their way into my work, not as specific narratives, but as references to the connections between people across continents and centuries, and to the natural worlds they inhabit.

 “I also find myself immersed in the contradictory stories of the early naturalists, whose fascination with nature led them to kill and collect specimens across the globe, laying the groundwork for museums by creating ‘cabinets of curiosity,’ while establishing the foundations of modern ecology in spite of their plundering.